A look at COVID-19 vaccinations in Canada on Friday, April 16, 2021

-There were no new vaccines delivered to the provinces and territories for a total of 12,649,082 doses delivered so far.
-The provinces and territories have used 72.77 per cent of their available vaccine supply.
+There were 13,828 new vaccines delivered to the provinces and territories for a total of 12,662,910 doses delivered so far.
+The provinces and territories have used 75.23 per cent of their available vaccine supply.

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.